Share tokens instead of IDs

 Prefixing

-Finally, each entity is represented by a short prefix, such as "U" for user, "T" for tenant, or "INV" for invoice.
-In code, we create a token type for each of these, which also sets the cipher seed.
+Finally, each entity is represented by a short prefix, such as "C" for customer, "O" for order, or "INV" for invoice.
+In code, we create a token type for each of these, which also hard codes the cipher seed.

 This gives us instant type identification, reduces the risk of accidentally using the wrong token in the wrong place, and ensures tokens from different types never collide even if they share an underlying ID.

-Entity-scoped tokens, with prefix and cipher seed constants.
+Entity-scoped tokens, with prefix, token length and cipher seed constants.

-With entity-specific prefixes and cipher seeds, see how the same ID sequence is represented against our example token types:
+With entity-specific prefixes, lengths, and cipher seeds, see how the same ID sequence is represented against our example token types:

 Example ID Prefixed